Understanding ATF Form 4: Current Wait Times, Requirements, and How to Avoid Delays

 Despite faster average processing times, delays still occur when applications contain errors or omissions.
 Frequent causes include:

-- Multiple responsible persons in trusts causing additional review
+• Multiple responsible persons in trusts cause additional review

 Best Practices for Faster Approvals